 What follows are my personal notes on what I’ve learned about when and how to grow potatoes in Southern California, after having grown them for many years in different yards in the region.

 When to plant

 The best planting time is February.
-But I think of potatoes as having two seasons here — one is August to a Thanksgiving harvest, and the other is February to a late spring harvest.
+But I think of potatoes as having two seasons here — one is August for a late fall or early winter harvest, and the other is February for a late spring harvest.
 (The photo above shows Yukon Gold potatoes that I planted in February 2015 and harvested in late May.)

 While I’ve certainly gotten good crops out of planting in August, I’ve gotten consistently better crops from February, for a couple reasons.
 Growing from February takes advantage of the rainy season, so less watering is necessary.
 February planting also requires less attention to the plants generally.
 For example, my last August crop suffered from spider mites because I used drip irrigation and there was no rain to wash the foliage off and I failed to bring the hose out to give the plants a shower frequently (mites infest dry, dusty foliage).
 The only disadvantage in my yard of growing potatoes in February is that the earwig population tends to explode around April, and they munch the potato plant leaves.
 But yields don’t seem to suffer since the plants are big enough by then to cope with it.